NIGHT LAUNCH RULES

 • No maiden flights during the night launch.
 Many OddRocs and scratchbuilts are made specifically for night launches.
 You must first fly your new rocket during the daytime launch to prove airworthiness.

-• Rockets must be actively lighted for the entire flight profile.
+• Rockets must be actively lit throughout the entire flight profile.

 • Light emitted by the motor thrust alone is not sufficient, regardless of propellant type.

-• Rocket needs to be visible from at least 300’ away.
+• The rocket needs to be visible from at least 300’ away.

 • Lighting requirements: